-Section III illustrates Proposition 5's methods for recovering rationalizing reference-dependent preferences when they exist, using Farber's (2005, 2008) data to reconsider his and CM's econometric analyses.
-We estimate driver by driver, as in most nonparametric demand analyses.
+Given driver heterogeneity, we analyze the data driver by driver, as in most nonparametric demand analyses.
 We control for models' varying flexibility using Beatty and Crawford's (2011, pp. 2786-87) proximity-based variant of Selten and Krischker's (1983) and Selten's (1991) nonparametric measure of predictive success, which judges flexibility by the likelihood that random data would fit a model.
-Using the proximity-based measure, we strongly reject KR's assumption of additive separability across goods.
+Using Beatty and Crawford's proximity-based measure, we strongly reject KR's assumption of additive separability across goods.
 Relaxing additive separability and KR's restrictions on marginal rates of substitution, for many drivers our reference-dependent model fits more than enough better than its neoclassical counterpart to justify its greater flexibility.